 Why MRI Safety Zones Matter for Patients and Staff

 MRI scanners generate strong magnetic fields that can turn ferromagnetic objects into dangerous projectiles.
 Clear zoning allows healthcare staff to manage access, reducing the risk of injuries or equipment damage.
 Patients with implants, such as pacemakers or neurostimulators, must also be guided through the zones safely.
-MRIMed products, including MRI wheelchairs, are designed to meet these requirements and reduce hazards.
+MRI Med products, including MRI wheelchairs, are designed to meet these requirements and reduce hazards.

 Overview of Equipment Requirements by Zone